 Winter is wrapping up, and while the land has been at rest, NEFA’s been busier than ever.
-Coming soon to the Finger Lakes region of New York and mid-coast Maine, we’ll be preserving hundreds of acres of working farmland with the creation of two new Agricultural Centers.
-In the Finger Lakes, NEFA is partnering with the Groundswell Center for Local Food and Farming, a racial-justice advocacy organization and farm incubator.
-They’ll be preparing the next generation of sustainable farmers, in particular people of color, women, refugees and immigrants.
-In Unity, Maine, we’ll be working with local biodynamic farmers whose Bowspirit Foundation will teach at-risk youths crafts and farming skills through experiential learning.
+Coming soon to mid-coast Maine, we’ll be preserving hundreds of acres of working farmland with the creation of a new Agricultural Center.
+Located in Unity, Maine, we’ll be working with local biodynamic farmers whose Bowspirit Foundation will teach at-risk youths crafts and farming skills through experiential learning.
 Find more on this below.

 Taking direction from one of the leading innovators in the field of social investment, NEFA is currently exploring next steps towards establishing a NEFA Capital Fund to further secure resources for our Agricultural Centers.
 With this strengthened financial model, we hope to avoid the capital shortfalls often experienced, create more flexibility for our investors and new opportunities for our farmers.

 Now in our sixth year, NEFA is proud to look back at our efforts to secure the next generation of working farms.
 We’ll be sharing these successes with you soon in our upcoming NEFA Five Year Report, documenting where we began, where we are now, and how your investment is put to work.
 Keep an eye on your inbox!